chlee114hk/IG9Gag/README.md

 Data structure
 ==============

-There is teo models in this project: User and Media
+There is two models in this project: User and Media

 User: